TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ReregisterVersions.rst

 #.
 Pushes and deletes them to origin

 #.
-Deletes them locally
+Takes a nap of 60 seconds and after each push, in order to allow rendering of branch before deleting branch

 #.
-Takes a nap of 10 seconds and after all work is done removes the cloned folder
+Deletes them locally

 All versions should now be queued for the extension.
 This can be checked as described at :ref:`webhook` last step.